Transition state theory: Kinetic-theory treatment

-2HI → H2 + I2

-However, later when the same treatment was applied to other reactions, there were large discrepancies between theoretical and experimental results.

 Statistical-mechanical treatment

 Statistical mechanics played a significant role in the development of TST.
-However, the application of statistical mechanics to TST was developed very slowly given the fact that in mid-19th century, James Clerk Maxwell, Ludwig Boltzmann, and Leopold Pfaundler published several papers discussing reaction equilibrium and rates in terms of molecular motions and the statistical distribution of molecular speeds.
+However, the application of statistical mechanics to TST was developed very slowly given the fact that in mid-19th century, James Clerk Maxwell, Ludwig Boltzmann, and Leopold Pfaundler published several papers discussing reaction equilibria and rates in terms of molecular motions and the statistical distributions of molecular speeds.

-It was not until 1912 when the French chemist A. Berthoud used the Maxwell–Boltzmann distribution law to obtain an expression for the rate constant.
+It was not until 1912 when the French chemist Alfred Berthoud used the Maxwell–Boltzmann distribution law to obtain an expression for the rate constant:

 where a and b are constants related to energy terms.

 Two years later, René Marcelin made an essential contribution by treating the progress of a chemical reaction as a motion of a point in phase space.
-He then applied Gibbs' statistical-mechanical procedures and obtained an expression similar to the one he had obtained earlier from thermodynamic consideration.
+He then applied Gibbs' statistical-mechanical procedures and obtained an expression similar to the one he had obtained earlier from thermodynamic considerations.

 In 1915, another important contribution came from British physicist James Rice.
 Based on his statistical analysis, he concluded that the rate constant is proportional to the "critical increment".
 His ideas were further developed by Richard Chace Tolman.
-In 1919, Austrian physicist Karl Ferdinand Herzfeld applied statistical mechanics to the equilibrium constant and kinetic theory to the rate constant of the reverse reaction, k−1, for the reversible dissociation of a diatomic molecule.
+In 1919, Austrian physicist Karl Ferdinand Herzfeld applied statistical mechanics to the equilibrium constant and kinetic theory to the rate constant of the reverse reaction, k−1, for the reversible dissociation of a diatomic molecule: